Green-Software-Foundation/scer/SPEC.md

 ### Ease of understanding
 A label that is hard to understand or requires expertise unavailable to most software consumers would defeat the purpose of adding transparency and clarity.

-So, the SCER shall use common terms on the label instead of more scientific terminology.

-Common terms and their scientific equivalent Shall be defined clearly in the SCER specification to avoid interpretation risks.

 SCER labels shall be uncluttered and have a clear and simple design that Shall be easily understood.

 ### Ease of Verification